France and America:a friendship written on the coast

 The friendship runs in both directions.
 In 1777, the young Marquis de La Fayette set sail to support the American insurgents fighting for their independence.
 Almost a century and a half later, the favour was returned: in 1917, American troops and naval forces joined the Allied effort in France, and the Gironde estuary played a strategic role in protecting access to Bordeaux from the threat of German submarines.

-A Statue of Liberty, symbol of the Franco-American friendship, with French and American flags near Bordeaux
+A Statue of Liberty, symbol of the France America friendship Bordeaux story, with French and American flags near Bordeaux

 French and American flags side by side, facing the Atlantic.